-The post might not rank as high on Google’s search, but it will please your readers.
+The post might not rank as high in Google’s search, but it will please your readers.

-Your title should include keywords of your article.
-These are the words that your readers will type in Google’s search bar to find content that they are looking for.
+Keywords are the words that your readers will type in Google’s search bar to find content that they are looking for.

 Keep It Real

 If the title does not make sense to the reader, they will not click on it no matter how high it ranks in Google.

-You will be surprised, how interesting the title can become by switching a few words.
+You will be surprised how interesting the title can become by switching a few words.

-CoSchedule recommends a mix of common words, uncommon words, powerful words, and emotional words perform the best for social sharing.
+CoSchedule recommends a mix of common words, uncommon words, powerful words, and emotional words to perform the best for social sharing.

 When I have completed a list of title ideas, I will check them CoSchedule Headline Analyzer.